InCuca/loopback-jest/README.md

 ### .toHaveRelationship(name, model)

-Expect that the model instance has a relationship called name, with a model called model.
+Expect that the model class has a relationship called name, with a model called model.

 Example:
 ```js